FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorConfig.md

     m_rightLeader.setInverted(InvertType.InvertMotorOutput);

 Each motor will play a different roll depending on its position in the drivetrain.
 For a differential drive robot we want the rear motors to exactly follow the commands sent to the front motors.
 In addition, the motors on the left side of the drivetrain would need to be going in the opposite direction than those on the right.
 The `follow()` and `setInverted(InvertType)` functions are used to implement this arrangement.
-Note that the the `setInverted(InvertType)` will instruct the motor controller to either match or oppose the direction of the master.
+Note that `setInverted(InvertType.FollowMaster)` will instruct the motor controller to match the direction of the lead motor.
 Detailed information can be found in [Open-Loop Features](https://docs.ctre-phoenix.com/en/latest/ch13_MC.html?highlight=setInverted#open-loop-features) of the Phoenix documentation.

 ![Motor Configuration](../../images/FRCroboRIO/FRCroboRIO.004.jpeg)

 ## Lab - Configure Motors
 In this lab your task is to research some of the motor configuration parameters.
 Go to the [Phoenix Documentation Website](https://docs.ctre-phoenix.com/en/latest/index.html).
 Use the search field to find results for the `setNeutralMode()`, `configSupplyCurrentLimit()`, `configSelectedFeedbackSensor()` motor configuration parameters and read the information provided.
 You may have to do a page search after clicking on the result to find the parameter.
-After doing your research answer the following questions.
+After doing your research consider the following questions.

-1. Why would you use **Coast** for `setNeutralMode()` in the drivetrain rather than **Brake**?
+1. What are the two Netural Modes set by `setNeutralMode()` and what is the difference between them?

+2. What condition does the `configSupplyCurrentLimit()` setting try to prevent?

+3. What does the `configSelectedFeedbackSensor()` configuration do?
+What are the default sensors for the TalonFX and TalonSRX?

+After thinking about these questions you're done with this task!

 ## References